Understanding Panic Attacks Triggers, Symptoms, and Coping Strategies

 When Do Panick Attacks Become A Disorder?

 Experiencing a panic attack doesn’t mean you have a panic disorder.
 The distinction lies in the frequency and the impact on daily life.
-If the fear of having another attack or the consequences of an attack begin to dictate how you live your life, you might be moving into the realm of panic disorder.
+If the fear of having another attack or the consequences of an attack begin to dictate how you live your life, you might be moving into panic disorder territory.

 What Causes Panic Attacks?